-Provider agrees to accept payment made by the Purchaser's TPA and/or any third party payors as payment in full for services performed under this Contract and provided to a member.
-Provider agrees not to bill members and to hold harmless individual members, DHS and CMS in the event Purchaser, for any reason, cannot pay for services that are the legal obligation of Purchaser.
+Provider agrees to accept payment made by the Purchaser's TPA and/or any third-party payors as payment in full for services performed under this Contract and provided to a member.
+Any charge for a Medicaid-covered service over and above the Medicaid reimbursement, whether the charge is made through an intermediary or directly with a Medicaid recipient, is prohibited by state and federal law.
+Provider agrees not to seek additional payments beyond Purchaser payment or bill members and to hold harmless individual members, DHS and CMS in the event Purchaser, for any reason, cannot pay for services that are the legal obligation of Purchaser.
 This provision shall apply even if the Purchaser's failure to pay for services arises out of a Purchaser's breach of Contract, Purchaser's insolvency, provider billing or discontinuance of Purchaser's Family Care program.